andrewkgithub/drum-kit/README.md

 # Drum-Kit
-Advanced JS and DOM Manipulation project for the Complete Web Development Bootcamp course by Angela Yu.
+Javascript and DOM Manipulation project for the Complete Web Development Bootcamp course by Angela Yu.
 The project is used to implement DOM Manipulation and Event Listeners using JS-ES6.

-## Snapshots:
+## Snapshots

 ### Home Page
 ![image](https://github.com/user-attachments/assets/ddd592df-5d8f-44ae-9c0d-0f33d5578be8)